-The analyses shown on the previous page are based on the underlying investments.
+The analyses shown above are based on the underlying investments.
 These differ from the classification used in note 6 to the accounts which have been presented in line with accounting standards.

 The Committee uses JP Morgan Investor Services (JP Morgan) to provide an independent measure of investment performance.
 Annualised returns over one, three and five year periods are shown below.